Last updated on 2026-03-05

 - Accountant: Responsible for preparing and examining financial records, ensuring accuracy and compliance with regulations.

-- Financial Analyst: Analyzes financial data to help organizations make informed business decisions and improve profitability.
+- Financial Analyst: Analyzes financial data to help organizations make informed business decisions and improve financial performance.

-- Auditor: Reviews financial statements and records to ensure accuracy and adherence to established standards.
+- Auditor: Reviews financial statements and records to ensure compliance with laws and regulations, identifying any discrepancies.

-- Financial Planner: Assists clients in managing their finances and planning for their financial future through investments and savings strategies.
+- Financial Planner: Assists clients in managing their finances, including investments, savings, and retirement planning.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.